segment-dev/segment.wtf/docs/getting-started/command-reference.md

 # Command Reference

 ## `CREATE`
 The `CREATE` commnd is used to create a new keyspace.
-It accepts two optional arguments, namely `EV` and `SS`.
-Here `EV` is the evictor, if you dont pass anything, by default `NOOP` evictor is chosen. `SS` is the sample size used by the evictor to determine which key to evict, it's use case is pretty advanced and can be left as defualt we will cover it in more depth later.
+It accepts one optional argument `EV`.
+Here `EV` is the evictor, if you dont pass anything, by default `NOOP` evictor is chosen.

 The `CREATE` command is idempotent, meaning that you can call the same command n-number of times and it will produce the same result.